blocksds/sdk/docs/content/technical/build_process.md

 This `elf` file is very useful even after the ROM is built.
 It can be used with binutils, for example, to analyse which functions are the biggest ones in your program (with `nm --size-sort file.elf`).
-It can also be used to debug games in emulators that support `gdb`, like melonDS and DesMuMe.
+It can also be used to debug games in emulators that support `gdb`, like melonDS and DeSmuMe.

 The DSi complicates all of this a bit more.
 The DSi has 16 MiB of RAM, while a regular DS only has 4 MiB.
 It's very useful for any DSi-compatible game to be